hageyahhoo/Agile2020/Agile2020.md

 ## 1. INTRODUCTION
-`LINE` is a free chatting and telecommunication service for smartphones that has released since **2012**.
+`LINE` is a free chatting and telecommunication service for smartphones that has released since 2011.
 Our company name is derived from this service.

-After the first release, LINE has been increasing users and messages transferred rapidly and globally.
+After the first release, LINE Corporation has been increasing users and messages transferred rapidly and globally.
 Especially, high sound quality with free, and the `sticker` feature that we can send a variety of rich emoticons as a message attracted a lot of users.

 For adapting to the rapid growth of LINE, we have been improving LINE's architectures and code base iteratively.
 We chose [Microservice Architecture](https://martinfowler.com/articles/microservices.html) to earn scaling out, independent development, and fast delivery capabilities.